DoubleARon96/project-4-gamer-group/README.md

 * GitHub – The project’s Version Control.
 * Heroku – To deploy the webpage.
 * [animate](https://animate.style/) - I used this for animations but haven't got around to adding them
+* [git commits](https://dev.to/phukon/how-i-write-commits-like-a-pro-340l?ref=dailydev) - I used this to help word and set out my commits
 # Styling
 * Bootstrap – To provide extra styling and positioning.
 * Font Awesome – For the X's on the questions awaiting approval.